mintel/lpipe/README.md

 # lpipe

-**lpipe** provides a simple set of tools for writing well defined, multi-function AWS Lambdas in Python.
+**lpipe** provides a simple set of tools for writing clearly defined, multi-function AWS Lambdas in Python.